Momma says: 8 police lessons for Mother's Day

 When you whip your head back and forth quickly, the brain automatically stops receiving the visual information.

-The leading cause of police officer duty deaths is car accidents.
-Cops talking on the phone, typing on the computer, texting, etc. (see #5).
+The leading cause of police officer duty deaths is car accidents (see #5).
 A lot of those are intersection related (see #6).

 We have a culture that seems to glamorize fast driving.
 This isn’t NASCAR, the street is not a race track.